izzykayu/AmongtheSleep/README.md

 ● [Mixed Neural Network Approach for Temporal Sleep Stage Classification](https://arxiv.org/pdf/1610.06421.pdf) ● [Time Series Classification from Scratch with Deep Neural Networks: A Strong Baseline](https://arxiv.org/pdf/1611.06455.pdf)
 ● [A Machine Learning Approach to Classify Sleep Stages of Rats](https://pdfs.semanticscholar.org/92be/93502b485cc26f16f7b96adc5dba0b1e2875.pdf)

+The final model is for a course in Deep Learning, this model still requires fine tuning to improve the performance.